NestorToscano/nestortoscano.com/README.md

 [http://nestortoscano.com](http://nestortoscano.com)

 ## Overview
-This project demonstrates how to self-host a fully functional authoritative DNS server using BIND9 and serve a website using Apache2 all hosted from a Digital Ocean Ubuntu Droplet.
+This project demonstrates how to self-host a fully functional authoritative DNS server using BIND9 and serve a website using Apache2 all hosted from a Digital Ocean Ubuntu Droplet and afterwards moved to a Raspberry Pi 4 B.

 Instead of relying on third-party DNS providers, I set up custom nameservers (`ns1` and `ns2`) and configured a primary master DNS server to resolve domain names.
 I also deployed a basic web page over HTTP using Apache2 with custom virtual host settings.